Interested in property taxes?

 - A note about renter rebates and landlord certificates.
 Money directly paid to the landlord from the Rental Housing Stabilization Program or the RHSP Money to Move Program should not be entered as subsidy from the government or as rent paid by the tenant.
 Landlords should not include rent received from these programs on the landlord certificate, LC-142, line 3 - total rent paid for the calendar year.
 See the Vermont Department of Taxes website for details.
 Follow this link for Renter Rebate information.

 - Don’t Miss Out on This Money!: The Property Tax Credit and the Renter Rebate

 - See the Taxes section of our website for many other tax topics.

 Both forms will ask two questions that you can answer based on last year's return, the current filing year's W-2, or your estimated payment record for schedule SE filers (self-employed people).

 The first question is: What is your estimated tax liability?
 You can write in the amount of tax owed based on your previous year's return if your income and tax rate remained the same.

 The second question is: How much have you previously paid in estimated tax?
 This can be found on their W-2 or can be estimated based on last year's return.
 Schedule SE filers should be keeping track of their estimated quarterly payments.

 - a "failure to pay penalty" of one-half of one percent for each month, or part of a month, up to a maximum of 25% of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.
-(The due date will be July 15 unless the IRS and State of Vermont formally extend the filing deadline.)
+(The due date was May 17.)